-Lamotrigine has a slight inhibitory effect on dihydrofolic acid reductase and could therefore theoretically lead to an increased risk of embryofoetal damage by reducing folic acid levels (see section 4.4).
-Intake of folic acid when planning pregnancy and during early pregnancy may be considered.
+Lamotrigine has a slight inhibitory effect on dihydrofolic acid reductase Since folic acid has a protective effect on the risk of neural tube defects folic acid supplementation when planning pregnancy and during early pregnancy is recommended.

 Physiological changes during pregnancy may affect lamotrigine levels and/or therapeutic effect.
 There have been reports of decreased lamotrigine plasma levels during pregnancy with a potential risk of loss of seizure control.
 After birth lamotrigine levels may increase rapidly with a risk of dose-related adverse events.
 Therefore lamotrigine serum concentrations should be monitored before, during and after pregnancy, as well as shortly after birth.
 If necessary, the dose should be adapted to maintain the lamotrigine serum concentration at the same level as before pregnancy, or adapted according to clinical response.
 In addition, dose-related undesirable effects should be monitored after birth.